amazon-connect/voicemail-express-amazon-connect/Docs/vmx_changelog.md

 -  Updated Agent View when using guided tasks option
 -  Added tagging to all resources
 -  Added tagging to contacts
--  fixed the MIME type to imporve broswser playback compatability
+-  Fixed the MIME type to imporve broswser playback compatability

 ## 2024.09.01
 -  Added guided task option, visualizing a player, and obfuscating short lived URL